GustavoRassi/SequenceAlignment/README.md

 # SequenceAlignment
-Analyze two DNA sequences and perform alignment.
+* Analyze two DNA sequences and perform alignment using Needleman-Wunsch algorithm.
+* The output of this program is the optimal alignment of the sequences.